lmcconnell1665/McConnellWeb/content/Resume.md

 ***
 **Work Experience**

-*LBMC Data Insights - Part Time Consultant*
+*LBMC Data Insights - Business Intelligence Consultant*

 * Practices agile scrum workflow to deliver high-end modern data platforms and analytics solutions for 3 or more clients simultaneously during a 2-week sprint using R, Python, and cloud-based analytics tools
 * Creates ETL pipelines using SQL, Azure Data Factory, and AWS Glue to normalize and warehouse gigabyte scale datasets